CALL US : 1-800-303-4312

 Many companies sell what is called a "Cast Iron" model that is made mostly of sheet steel.
 In some instances the body is cast iron but the neck or chimney is sheet steel.
 Eventually, you will be left with a cast iron body without a neck.
 If you need to buy new replacement parts frequently it's probably better to look elsewhere.

-If you decide to get a cast iron chiminea see The Blue Rooster's Grape style Cast Iron.
-The Cast Iron Grape weighs 178 pounds and The Blue Rooster's™ Cast Iron Venetian is a whopping 197 lbs.
+If you decide to get a cast iron chiminea, see The Blue Rooster’s Prairie style Cast Iron.
+A Cast Iron Prairie weighs a whopping 178 pounds.

 Be sure to consider the fire box size.
 A smaller firebox will make wood buying or cutting more complicated costing more in the long run.
 Wood will have to be cut special or ordered from a wood supplier in smaller pieces at a higher price.

-The Blue Rooster Large Chimineas all handle regular fire logs (16"-18") used in home fireplaces.
-Just because a chiminea is large doesn't mean the fire has to be.
+The Blue Rooster Large Chimineas all handle regular fire logs (16″-18″) used in home fireplaces.
+Just because a chiminea is large doesn’t mean the fire has to be.
 If you want a smaller fire just use less wood.

 Safety concerns with clay chimineas.

-The main problem with clay is that when it does fail, (fall apart) it can happen without warning.
-If the bottom falls out while you're having a fire, it can be a real mess.
+The main problem with clay is that when it does fail (fall apart), it can happen without warning.
+If the bottom falls out while you’re having a fire, it can be a real mess.
 If you are using a clay fireplace on a wood deck or other surface that can be damaged, have it sitting on cement, tile, or other type of protective base.

 No matter how good a clay fireplace is built, if you put a piece of a clay chiminea in a bucket of water, in a few days you will have mud.
 The bottom line is that clay chimineas are just large clay pots made of burnt dirt and clay pots should be used for flowers, not fire.

-360° Surround View Fireplaces and Raised Fire pits.
+360° Surround view fireplaces and raised fire pits.

 Surround 360° view fireplaces are not chimineas no matter what it says on the box.
 They are fire pits that if tipped over during use will send fire, embers and ash everywhere.
 A traditional chiminea is built with only one opening and if it gets knocked over, the ash and embers are contained.
 If you are concerned that the people behind a chiminea will not see the fire, visualize a campfire with a small breeze, no one wants to sit in the smoke, so only one side of a fire is viewed.